 Step 3.
 Getting the Advance Payment

 Step 4.
-Collecting on the Invoice from the Client
+Collecting on the Invoice From the Client

 Step 5.
-Business Owner Receives the Remaining Funds from the Invoice
+Business Owner Receives the Remaining Funds From the Invoice

-Invoice Factoring Means Instant Cash Flow
+Invoice Financing Means Instant Cash Flow

-Perhaps you’ve hit a rough patch in your business, this happens all of the time.
-Or, maybe you’re running low on capital.
+If you could trade your unpaid invoices for instant money, would you?
+Perhaps you’ve hit a rough patch in your company, which happens all the time.
+Or, maybe you’re running low on finances.
 Whether it’s getting started on an upcoming project, handling taxes, or making payroll — cash on hand is a crucial part of running a company.
-If you have outstanding invoices, you’re missing out on the capital you need to keep your operations running smoothly.
-Invoice financing can give you peace of mind.
+If you have outstanding invoices, you’re missing out on the monetary assets you need to keep your operations running smoothly.
+ARF can give you peace of mind.

-Financing & Fees of Invoice Factoring
+Financing & Fees of Accounts Receivable Financing

 Let’s pretend that you have a $10,000 invoice with 30-day terms — how might this scenario turn out?